YCSGP/MIXPRS/README.md

 Note: The number of population-specific beta files obtained depends on the availability of GWAS summary statistics for each population.

 **Step 2.2: Obtain PRS combining weights**
-* Use the subsampled tuning GWAS and format them according to the required MIXPRS summary statistics format detailed in **4.
-Summary Statistics Preparation**.
+* Use the subsampled tuning GWAS and format them according to the required MIXPRS summary statistics format detailed in **Section 4**.
   We assume the formatted subsampled tuning GWAS file is named as follows:
   `${output_path}/subsample/MIXPRS/${trait}_prune_snplist_1_${pop}_tune_MIXPRS_approxTRUE_ratio3.00_repeat${repeat}.txt`
 * Use the LD-pruned PRS (beta files) obtained from **Step 2.1**.